Document conversion

 Let PATH_DOCS

-be the path to a PDF document or a ZIP file or a directory in your local machine.
+be the path to a PDF document in your local machine.

 -